deep-singh-ctrl/CSOC-2024/Project.md

 # Editing a Save file

 This Project will most likely comprise of multiple game entries as I have trouble deciding which one to proceed with.
-For now I am going to go with Games released on Windows only.
+For now I am going to go with Games released on Windows as it is easier to locate savefiles for such games.

 ## Game 1 : Lethis : Path to progress